kaineer/jabber_delivery/README.md

 Jabber Delivery
 ---------------

-This gems adds a method to ActionMailer which enables sending messages right to jabber.
+This gem adds a method to ActionMailer which enables sending messages right to jabber.

 Rails Setup
 -----------